-Trees that need to be removed will be determined by the amount if soil disturbance and proximity of the new addition.
+All trees to be removed are marked with blue spray paint.
+All trees that are to remain within zones 1 and 2 will be unmarked.
+If the property is less than 1 acre it may not have zones marked due to boundary interference.
 Harvested wood that remains on site will be stacked at least 30 feet from the house and at the same elevation when possible.
 Slash from the harvest will be chipped.
-Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district (Boulder Mountain Fire Protection District (303-440-0235)).
+Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district (Lyons Fire Protection District (303-823-6611).